 BACKGROUND Hepatitis B (formerly known as serum hepatitis) is a fairly common liver disease.
-REPORTABLE Report within 5 days to county or state health department.

 INFECTIOUS AGENT(S) Hepatitis B virus (HBV).

 MODE OF TRANSMISSION Hepatitis B can be found in the blood, and to a lesser extent in saliva, semen and other body fluids of an infected person.
 It is spread by direct contact with infected body fluids.
 Hepatitis B virus is not spread by casual contact.

 OCCURRENCE Worldwide; any age group; people in custodial care (in settings such as developmental centers) and certain household contacts of an infected person are among those at highest risk.

 SYMPTOMS Fatigue, poor appetite, fever, vomiting and occasionally joint pain, hives or rash.
 Urine may become darker in color, and then jaundice (yellowing of the skin and whites of the eyes) may appear.
 Some individuals may experience few or no symptoms.
 Some may develop hepatocellular carcinoma or cirrhosis.

 INCUBATION PERIOD Six weeks to 6 months; usually within 3 months.

 CONTAGIOUS PERIOD Several weeks before symptoms appear and for several months afterward.
 Some people become lifetime carriers.

 EXCLUSION None unless there is the possibility of blood exposure (child bites frequently, hemophiliac, child has open sores, etc.).